SENSE OF UNITY

 Two days of carnival celebrations, simple tools mental health arts workshops and the first Hounslow Heritage Comic was unveiled.

-As part of the Creative Europe VOICES project,
+As part of the Creative Europe VOICE project,

 this year’s London event brought together artists, theatre makers and street performers from across Europe.